CaseyLeab1/Code_Projects/README.md

 # Getting Started
-TODO: Guide users through getting your code up and running on their own system.
+Guide users through getting your code up and running on their own system.
 1. Download the project to any local folder.
 Open the python project in a python code editor and ensure python is installed and running on your computer.

-2. Depends on python installed and a python code editor
+2. Required Software:python and a python code editor